Sichii/Chaos-Server/docs/articles/LobbyOptions.md

 ### Port

 The port the server will listen on.
 Default is 4200, if this value is changed, the client will need to be edited to connect to a different port.

 ### Servers

 When a client connects to a server, the first thing is displays to the player is a list of available login servers to connect to.
 When the original game first launched, there were 3 servers, and you would select the server you wanted to connect to at the lobby.
 For each of these servers, the name and a short description would display, and each would connect you to a unique world with it's own login server.

-Each server is serialized into [ServerInfo](<xref:Chaos.Networking.Options.ServerInfo>)
+Each server is serialized into [ServerInfo](<xref:Chaos.Networking.Options.ConnectionInfo>)

-### ServerInfo
+### ConnectionInfo

 |  Type  |    Name     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |:------:|:-----------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|